-Good news: eating heart healthy fats also improves your cognitive health and prevent mental decline.
-Without healthy fats (polyunsaturated and monounsaturated) in your diet, your brain cannot work at its full potential and even a subtle decline in mental health can increase your risk for more serious health issues such as dementia and Alzheimer's in the future.
+Good news: eating heart-healthy fats also improves your cognitive health and prevents mental decline.
+Without healthy fats (polyunsaturated and monounsaturated) in your diet, your brain cannot work at its full potential, and even a subtle decline in mental health can increase your risk for more serious health conditions such as dementia and Alzheimer's disease.

-Of the 50% fat content in your brain, about one-third is omega-3 polyunsaturated fat, predominantly DHA which is found in fish oil and helps make EPA, another omega-3 polyunsaturated fat also found in fish oil.
+Of the 50 percent fat content in your brain, about one-third is omega-3 polyunsaturated fat—predominantly docosahexaenoic acid (DHA) which is found in fish oil and helps make eicosapentaenoic acid (EPA), another omega-3 polyunsaturated fat also found in fish oil.
 DHA and EPA are essential fatty acids—your body cannot synthesize them so you need to consume them, particularly DHA since it's needed to make EPA.

-Some good sources of monounsaturated fats include natural nut butters and nuts especially macadamia, hazelnuts, almonds and pecans, fish such as herring and halibut, avocados, peanut oil, sesame seed oil, soy bean oil, olive oil, corn oil and canola oil.
+Some good sources of monounsaturated fats include natural nut butter and nuts especially macadamia, hazelnuts, almonds and pecans, fish such as herring and halibut, avocados, peanut oil, sesame seed oil, soybean oil, olive oil, corn oil, and canola oil.
 Try also switching your milk to unsweetened almond or soy milk and your butter to a non-hydrogenated vegetable oil spread with olive and canola oil.

 For more tips that can help you nourish your body back to health, please visit our directory of nutrition-based articles to learn more about healthy living.